microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/01-data-ingest.md

 Q: Is there a better way to design our system to increase performance on reconciling and reporting?

 A: Probably!
 Our current design requires us to scan and read from the entire K-V store to generate a member's report.
-This is an expensive operation Adding a ticket to the backlog to investigate improvements to our design.
+To improve the performance we have highlighted ways in our [improve-performance adr](./08-improve-performance.md).
+However, downside is that it will make the write-operation inefficient and as we have considered our data-reconciliation app to be write heavy, we have implemented the current approach which is write-efficient.